marijnh/Eloquent-JavaScript/08_error.md

 ## Summary

-Mistakes and bad input are facts of life.
 An important part of programming is finding, diagnosing, and fixing bugs.
 Problems can become easier to notice if you have an automated test suite or add assertions to your programs.

-Problems caused by factors outside the program's control should usually be handled gracefully.
+Problems caused by factors outside the program's control should usually be actively planned for.
 Sometimes, when the problem can be handled locally, special return values are a good way to track them.
 Otherwise, exceptions may be preferable.

 Throwing an exception causes the call stack to be unwound until the next enclosing `try/catch` block or until the bottom of the stack.
 The exception value will be given to the `catch` block that catches it, which should verify that it is actually the expected kind of exception and then do something with it.
 To help address the unpredictable control flow caused by exceptions, `finally` blocks can be used to ensure that a piece of code _always_ runs when a block finishes.